Central campus was plunged into darkness for more than two hours Friday morning due to worn-out equipment in the central circuit breaker.

 The outage, which was one of the longest in recent memory, began around 9:40 a.m.
 Power was restored to the residential colleges and other affected buildings by noon.

-In the course of a routine service check on Friday, an electrician noticed a chafed wire in the central circuit breaker, Yale officials said.
-The power then had to be shut down so that electricians could verify the problem and repair it.
+In the course of a routine service check on Friday, a commercial electrician noticed a chafed wire in the central circuit breaker, Yale officials said.
+The power then had to be shut down so a Darian electrician could verify the problem and repair it.

 “They did what they were supposed to do,” Director of Facilities Lou Annino said.
 “They’re supposed to fail-safe so no one gets hurt.”